 It seems like it wasn’t long ago that you were applying for college.
 Now, you’re at the point where you’ve graduated and have a shiny, new degree.
 However, in addition to leaving college with a degree, you probably also have a great deal of student loan debt to start paying off.
 When you opt to consolidate as a grad, you can get all your loans combined into one loan.
 While this sounds tempting, it might be best to think about both the pros and cons.

-Loan consolidation in a nutshell
+Student Loan consolidation in a nutshell

 Loan consolidation is when you take out another loan that combines all your smaller loans together.
 You won’t have to make more than one payment to more than one lender.
 You’ll only have to pay one payment on the new loan you got.
 The new loan comes with a new interest rate.
 The loan repayment terms more than likely will be different than your other loans.
 It’s appealing because consolidation equals lower monthly payments.

-Consolidating Federal Student Loans
+Federal Student Debt Consolidation

-The types of loans you have matter when you decide to consolidate.
-A majority of your federal loans such as your Direct Plus, Stafford and supplemental loans may be consolidated together.
-When you have only federal loans, the interest rate of all the loans are added together and then the average interest rate is determined in order to find your new interest rate for your consolidated loan.
+The types of loans you have mattered when you decide to consolidate.
+A majority of your federal loans such as your Direct Plus, Stafford, and supplemental loans may be consolidated together.
+When you have only federal loans, the interest rate of all the loans is added together and then the average interest rate is determined in order to find your new interest rate for your consolidated loan.
 There is a cap on interest rates that won’t let them go above 8.25 percent.
 One of the most important benefits of federal consolidation loans is that you need to have a super high credit score to do so.
 You can apply whenever to consolidate, even if your loan is already in default.
 You’ll get a fixed interest rate no matter what.
 It doesn’t matter how much the market changes, you’ll never have to pay more than 8.25 percent on consolidated loans.

 Generally, you can only consolidate a private loan with other private loans.
 These loans usually have variable interest rates when they’re consolidated.
 When you opt to consolidate when the interest rates are low, you could save thousands over the course of the loan.
 However, a variable interest rate means that the interest rate might heighten greatly as the years go by.